Platform · AI Funnel

 Develop without hardware.

-Provider-published fakes for CI and off-target development
+Provider-published test doubles for CI and off-target development

 Fake component Test scope CI-runnable